buildpacks/spec/platform.md

 - The image config's `User` field is set to a user with the same UID and primary GID as in the build image.
 - The image config's `Label` field has the label `io.buildpacks.stack.id` set to the stack ID.
-- The image config's `Label` field has the label `io.buildpacks.stack.mixins` set to a JSON array containing mixin names for each mixin applied to the image.
+- The image config's `Label` field has the label `io.buildpacks.stack.packages` set to a JSON array containing package names for each additional operating system package applied to the image.

-### Mixins

-A mixin name MUST only be defined by a stack author and MUST be unique to a given stack.
+### Additional Operating System Packages

-A platform MAY support any number of mixins for a given stack in order to support application code or buildpacks that require those mixins.
+A platform MAY provide any number of additional operating system packages to a given build and/or run image in order to support application code or buildpack code that requires those packages.

-Mixin modifications SHOULD be restricted to the addition of operating system software packages that are regularly patched with strictly backwards-compatible security fixes.
-However, mixin modifications MAY consist of any changes that follow the [Compatibility Guarantees](#compatibility-guarantees).

 ## Buildpacks